Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

     * Stakers and Operators can designate a "claimer" who can claim rewards via on their behalf via `processClaim`.
 If a claimer is not set in `claimerFor`, the earner will have to call `processClaim` themselves.
     * Note that the claimer isn't necessarily the reward recipient, but they do have the authority to specify the recipient when calling `processClaim` on the earner's behalf.
 * `mapping(address => mapping(IERC20 => uint256)) public cumulativeClaimed`: earner => token => total amount claimed to date
     * Mapping for earners(Stakers/Operators) to track their total claimed earnings per reward token.
 This mapping is used to calculate the difference between the cumulativeEarnings stored in the merkle tree and the previous total claimed amount.
-This difference is then transfered to the specified destination address.
+This difference is then transferred to the specified destination address.
 * `uint16 public defaultOperatorSplitBips`: *Used off-chain* by the rewards updater to calculate an Operator's split for a specific reward.
     * This is expected to be a flat 10% rate for the initial rewards release.
 Expressed in basis points, this is `1000`.
 * `mapping(address => mapping(address => OperatorSplit)) internal operatorAVSSplitBips`: operator => AVS => `OperatorSplit`